AydenMQ/Military_Models/README.md

 - `Weight (kg)`
 - `Age`

-> ❌ Do NOT include `Lift-to-Place` — this is the value the model predicts.
+> ⚠️ Do NOT include the target `Lift-to-Place`.
+This is the model output.

 ---

-## ⚙️ How to Use in JupyterLab
+## 🔍 Prediction Workflow

+To generate predictions on new data:

-1. Ensure the following files are in your working directory:
+1. Place these in your working directory:
    - `svr_complete_retrained_model.joblib`
    - `new_data.csv`

-2. Open and run:
+2. Run the notebook:
    - `predict_complete_retrained_model.ipynb`

-This notebook will:
+This script will:
-- Automatically install required packages (`pandas`, `joblib`, etc.)
+- Auto-install any missing packages (`pandas`, `joblib`, etc.)
-- Load the trained SVR model and scaler
+- Load the trained SVR model and associated scaler
-- Preprocess your new input file
-- Output predicted lift values

----
+- Apply scaling and generate predictions

-## 🧪 Output Example
+Example Output:

 ```
 Predicted Lift-to-Place value(s): [78.45 83.12 69.30]